Soft, eggless carrot cake with coconut, topped with jam and more coconut. A delicious vegan carrot time suitable for the fasting time.

-This eggless or vegan carrot cake with dessicated coconut and jam is soft, moist, sweet and incredibly easy to make.
+This eggless or vegan carrot cake with desiccated coconut and jam is soft, moist, sweet, and incredibly easy to make.
 Stir a few ingredients, bake and top with jam and more coconut.
 You will love it!

 For the batter: